A return trip to one of my favourite areas of the Rockies

 The Easiest Route

-From this point your easiest, most direct route is to make your way around the left (west) side of the tarn and begin making your way up diagonally on scree slopes towards an obvious dip mid-mountain on Yoho.
+From this point, your easiest, most direct route is to make your way around the left (west) side of the tarn and then upwards diagonally on scree slopes towards an obvious dip mid-mountain on Yoho.
 This route is strictly hiking with a pleasant ridgewalk awaiting you once you crest the summit ridge, with the summit only a few hundred metres away to the north.

 The Scenic Route (Our Ascent Route)